kien286/sleep_data_imputation_handling/README.md

 Data requirements:
 The file provided should have following criteria:
-- Columns should contain SleepStatus, antigraphy columns (which can include missing data)
+- Columns should contain SleepStatus, actigraphy columns (which can include missing data)
 - Data are measured minute-wise/per minute

 System requirements: